SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/oracle-opentelemetry.md

 - **`Alert Logs`**.
 Path of the log file configured to capture oracle alert logs.
 - **`Listener Logs`**.
 Path of the log file configured to capture oracle listener logs .
 - **`Audit Logs`**.
-  - For **Traditional Audit Logs** - Path of the log file configured to capture oracle audit logs.
+  - For **Traditional Audit Logs**, path of the log file is configured to capture oracle audit logs.
-  - For **Unified Audit Logs** - You need to select the OS where the oracle is setup - windows or linux.
-For Oracle on windows machine no parameter is required.
-Only respective event id will be ingested.
-For linux environment you need to give the **port** (configured in prerequisite steps for linux environment) where the syslog receiver should listen to, for sending the logs to sumo.
+  - For **Unified Audit Logs**, you need to select the OS where the Oracle is setup - Windows or Linux.
+For Oracle on Windows machine, no parameter is required.
+Only respective event IDs will be ingested.
+For the Linux environment, you need to provide the **port** (configured in pre-requisite steps for the Linux environment) which the syslog receiver should listen to for sending the logs to Sumo Logic.
 - **`Performance metric script-based logs`**.
 Path of the log file configured to capture log generated through script can be configured in other logs.
 - **`Endpoint (no default)`**.
 Endpoint used to connect to the OracleDB server.
 Must be in the format of `host:port`.
 - **`username`**.
 Username for the OracleDB connection.